Blog

 • Hazardous Waste: A significant rule that is often forgotten is that hazardous waste should not go in a skip.
 It can leak and contaminate other recyclable materials.

-• Asbestos: If you come across asbestos during a renovation project or a home clear out, this must be dealt with by a team of specialists and not put into a general skip.
+• Asbestos: If asbestos is found during a renovation project or a home clearout, it must be dealt with by a team of specialists and not put into a general skip.

-• Appliances: Other items that we find cause great confusion is around electrical items, especially large household items.
+• Appliances: Other items that we find cause great confusion are electrical items, especially large household items.
 Refrigerators, freezers, microwaves & cookers should not go in a skip but instead be brought to a Civic Amenity Site.

-• Oil or paint cans & Tyres
+• Oil or paint cans & tyres

 • Solvents, fuels and batteries